top of page

 • Offering symbolic expression – art provides safe distance from overwhelming memories while still allowing healing to occur.

-For younger clients, art therapy often feels more natural than sitting down to “talk.”
-Children may not have the vocabulary to describe their experiences, but through drawing or play-based art, they can show what words cannot capture.
-This makes art therapy a powerful tool for helping kids process trauma in a developmentally appropriate way.
+For younger clients, art therapy often feels more natural than sitting down to talk.
+Children may not yet have the words to explain what they are experiencing, but through drawing, painting, and play-based art, they can express what is happening internally in a way that feels safe and accessible.

 Art Therapy for Adults